-Scooting On Stairs
+Scooting on Stairs

 You can “scoot” up or down the stairs on your bottom.
 For safety have someone help you with your sore leg.

-- Call your doctor or the Orthopedic Clinic at (614) 722-5175 to make an appointment.
+- Call your health care provider or the Orthopedic Clinic in Columbus at (614) 722-5175 or in Toledo at (419) 251-2061 to make an appointment.

-HH-II-6 4/77, Reviewed 4/15 Copyright 1977, Nationwide Children’s Hospital
+HH-II-6 4/77, Reviewed 3/22 Copyright 1977, Nationwide Children’s Hospital